romain-trotard/trpc-presentation/fourth-step/README.md

 ### Prerequisites

+1. Install dependencies

-- First of all, make sure to have installed dependency.
+First of all, make sure to have installed dependency.

 For example using `yarn`: